tslocke/hobocookbook/gitorials/agility.markdown

 You will notice that we've removed the StoryStatus line.
 We've also removed the "param" attributes.
-Nobody is going to be parameterzing our redefinition, so let's make it a little simpler.
+Nobody is going to be parameterzing our redefinition, so let us make it a little simpler.

 ## Defining new tags